juspay/nixos-unified-template/README.md

 To browse the capabilities of [home-manager] (and to see what else can go in your `./modules/home/*.nix` -- such as shell aliases), consult [home-manager options reference](https://nix-community.github.io/home-manager/options.xhtml).
 You can also run `man home-configuration.nix` in the terminal.

 Global configuration is in the `./config.nix` file.
-Here, you can specify your user name, email and such settings.
+Here, you can specify the user name, email and such settings on a per-user basis.
+This file can also define all the users your NixOS or nix-darwin configuration support.

 ## What's included